Windows Mixed Reality

-Windows Mixed Reality is a platform introduced as part of the Windows 10 and 11 operating system, which provides augmented reality and virtual reality experiences with compatible head-mounted displays.
+Windows Mixed Reality (WMR) is a discontinued platform by Microsoft which provides augmented reality and virtual reality experiences with compatible head-mounted displays.

+WMR supports a number of virtual and augmented reality headsets, including Microsoft HoloLens.
+In December 2023, Microsoft announced deprecation of WMR.
+In December 2024, Microsoft released a companion app, Windows Mixed Reality Link, a successor of Windows Mixed Reality to allow Meta Quest headsets to pair their headset to Windows.

+History

 Its flagship device, Microsoft HoloLens, was announced at the "Windows 10: The Next Chapter" press event on January 21, 2015.
 The HoloLens provides an augmented reality experience where a live presentation of physical real-world elements is incorporated with that of virtual elements (referred to as "holograms" by Microsoft) such that they are perceived to exist together in a shared environment.
 A variant of Windows for augmented reality computers (which augment a real-world physical environment with virtual elements) Windows Mixed Reality features an augmented-reality operating environment in which any Universal Windows Platform app can run.

 The platform is also used for virtual reality headsets designed for use on the Windows 10 Fall Creators Update, which are built to specifications implemented as part of Windows Mixed Reality, but lack support for augmented-reality experiences.
+In January 2023, Microsoft laid off entire teams which were developing HoloLens, Virtual Reality, and Mixed Reality products.
+On December 21, 2023, Microsoft announced that WMR has been deprecated and would be removed from Windows 11 in late-2024.
+On February 8, 2024, Microsoft announced Windows 11 Insider Preview Build 26052, which removes WMR components; the change officially took effect on Windows 11, version 24H2.

+In April 2024, Meta Platforms announced Microsoft as a third-party hardware partner for its Android-based Horizon OS platform (as used on Meta Quest headsets), with plans for a "limited edition" Quest model under the Xbox brand.

+In 2025, Microsoft employee Matthieu Bucchianeri released "Oasis", a reverse-engineered driver allowing native use of Windows Mixed Reality headsets on Windows 11 via SteamVR, including support for device-specific features such as eye-tracking on the HP Reverb G2 Omnicept Edition.
+In September 2025, Valve began to bundle the driver with the beta version of the SteamVR runtime.
+The driver does not currently support native Bluetooth, and only supports Nvidia graphics cards.